garrytrinder/dev-proxy-toolkit/README.md

 | `devproxy-plugin-rate-limiting-file` | Dev Proxy rate limiting file |
 | `devproxy-plugin-rate-limiting-file-schema` | Dev Proxy rate limiting file schema |
 | `devproxy-plugin-retry-after` | RetryAfterPlugin instance |

-### Diagnostics

-The following diagnostic checks are performed:

-- Check for empty `urlsToWatch`
-- Check for missing `configSection` property in plugin instance for plugins that require configuration
-- Check for missing `configSection` when defined in plugin instance
-- Check that schema matches installed version of Dev Proxy
-- Code action to update schema to correct version

-### Dev Proxy detection

-The following checks are performed:

-- Check if Dev Proxy is installed
-- Check if Dev Proxy is the latest version
-- Check if Dev Proxy is running